Roy Majtyka

-LeRoy Walter Majtyka (born June 1, 1939) is an American former infielder and manager in minor league baseball.
+LeRoy Walter Majtyka (June 1, 1939 – February 24, 2025) was an American infielder and manager in minor league baseball.
 He also spent three seasons in the Major Leagues as a coach with the Atlanta Braves.
 He threw and batted right-handed, stood 5 ft 11 in tall and weighed 170 lb during his active career.

 Majtyka was born in Buffalo, New York.
 He graduated from Buffalo's St. Francis High School in 1958 and attended the University at Buffalo.